Louis-DR/SiliconSuite-SymbolGenerator/README.md

 ```bash
 symbol-generator input.sss --theme path/to/your/theme.yaml
 ```

+The theme file can also contain target specific attributes that overwrite the root ones by putting them in a `svg:` or `drawio:` section.

 Refer to the `default_theme.yaml` file in the package source for the available options and their structure.